amrayoub/myInvestor/scripts/README.md

-Scripts to scrap data from Google Finance.
+PhantomJS and CasperJS scripts to scrap data from Google Finance.